CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ### Authenticate user with username and password

-**Scenario 2**: You have a specialized mobile app just to check account statements. requires user authentication before they see any data.
-In this flow, the user must provide credentials to the app because it is sensitive data.
-The Mobile SDK requests an access token from the MAG.
+**Scenario 2**: You created a specialized mobile app just to check account statements.
+In this case, you want users authenticated before they see any data.
+Under the covers, the Mobile SDK requests an access token from the MAG.
 If the username and password are valid, the MAG authenticates and grants access.

 ```c#